thaetim/spellcard-gen/README.md

 N_SAMPLE_THRESH = 999999
 ```

+> [!WARNING]
-> **⚠️ Warning**: Generating large spell lists (200+ spells) can cause the browser's font autosizing JavaScript to take several minutes to complete.
+> Generating large spell lists (200+ spells) can cause the browser's font autosizing JavaScript to take several minutes to complete.
 The HTML file will load, but text may appear unsized until the script finishes processing all cards.

 ### Manual Corrections: `data/Spells-fixed.csv`
 Contains manually corrected spell data to override automatic processing.
 The script checks this file first for each spell.
 See [DATA_MANIPULATION.md](DATA_MANIPULATION.md) for details on available manipulations.